DenisPower1/interfy/README.md

 Interfy is an easy to use and learn Javascript library for robust client-side routing.

-It's was created mainly to be used in [apps created with Inter](https://github.com/DenisPower1/inter) but you can use it in any kind of app that require a front-end routing.
+It's was created especially to be used in [apps created with Inter](https://github.com/DenisPower1/inter) but you can use it in any kind of app that require a front-end routing.

 **Interfy** is: